wintermute-cell/silvera/README.md

 *Note: `Addons` may come with their own dependencies, such as a `.py` script requiring a python installation.*

 ### Using addons
-You first have to install a addon to be able to use it.
+You first have to install an addon to be able to use it.
-To do this, simply move a addons directory to your workspaces' `addon` directory.
+To do this, simply move an addons directory to your workspaces' `addon` directory.

 Lets take [silvera-html-format](TODO) as an example.
 Clone the addon into your `addon` directory like this: